Ohio State University Crew Club: Leadership

-The team is led by an experienced group of coaches selected by the leadership of the team.
+The team is led by an experienced group of coaches in conjunction with a student leadership team.
 Captains are elected to contribute to the day-to-day operation of the team.
 On the administrative side of the team, a corps of officers are elected on a yearly basis to lead the team.
 These officers also nominate directors, to whom they can delegate various responsibilities contributing to the smooth running of the club.